jbirddog/el-rodeo/task-units.md

 Today SpiffArena has a sound execution environment for BPMN diagrams.
 For diagrams on the simpler side execution is very fast - often measured in milliseconds.
 Diagrams are primarily executed within a Flask request but can be handled by the background processor.
 Historically the background processor was used to handle events such as timers but it can run any non human task.

-Since SpiffArena executes diagrams within Flask requests and from the background processor, parallel execution of separate workflows is provided.
-There is no support for parallel execution of tasks within a single workflow however (true even when Parallel Gateways are used).
+Since SpiffArena executes diagrams within Flask requests and from the background processor, parallel execution of individual process instances is provided.
+There is no support for parallel execution of tasks within a single process instance however (true even when Parallel Gateways are used).

 The Flask app and the background processor can be configured to use different strategies when executing diagrams.
 Currently the "greedy" strategy is used which simply runs all non human tasks until either the workflow completes or a human task is encountered.
 When executing this way the entire workflow is loaded and the available steps are executed.
 The advantage to this is simplicity, the downside is a long running process will block the request until it completes.
 This is perceived as slowness by the user while they are waiting on information after they press the "Run" or "Submit" button.
 If the background processor encounters a long running process it will block the thread until completion which often means other jobs are not run in a timely fashion.